araobp/stm32-mcu/NUCLEO-F401RE/TWELITE/README.md

 (Work in progress)

-TWELITE is a IEEE802.15.4-based sensor networking technology by [MONO WIRELESS](https://mono-wireless.com/en/).
+TWELITE is a IEEE802.15.4-based sensor networking technology by a Japanese company [MONO WIRELESS](https://mono-wireless.com/en/).

-I have used TWELITE in some IoT projects with PIC16F1 MCU.
+I used TWELITE with PIC16F1 MCU in a very important IoT projects in Feb 2019.
+It was very successful, so I will use TWELITE rather than other low-power wireless technologies such as BLE, in my upcoming projects for the time being.

 ## Goal